Corporate Governance & Committees

 There is no formal Nominations Committee, the appointment of new Directors being considered by the full Board.

-This comprises two Non-Executive Directors, Adam Reynolds (Chairman) and Christopher Mills.
-Adam Reynolds is the Senior Independent Director and has recent and relevant finance experience.
+This comprises two Non-Executive Directors, Christian Rigg (Chairman) and Jenny Winter.
+Christian Rigg is the Senior Independent Director and has recent and relevant finance experience.
 The committee has responsibility over the following:

 - Recommend the appointment, re-appointment and removal of the external auditor